Remembrance Day of the Latvian Legionnaires: 2009–2011

 Following the 2009 Riga riot, Riga City Council banned the 2009 procession and two counterdemonstrations, citing fears of unrest.
 Around 300 people disobeyed the ban, walking to lay flowers at the Freedom Monument under heavy police protection.
 A few counterdemonstrators were arrested.
 The head of the Anti-Fascist Committee of Latvia had invited its supporters to go on "an excursion" around Old Riga that day.

 In 2010, Riga City Council banned the procession and a counterdemonstration.
-On March 15 the Riga District Court overruled the ban, and 500 to 1,000 people participated in the 2010 commemoration events in Riga the next day.
-In 2011, to avert provocation and public disturbances all six both pro- and anti-Legionnaire Day events were once again disallowed.
+On 15 March, the Riga District Court overruled the ban, and 500 to 1,000 people participated in the 2010 commemoration events in Riga the next day.
+In 2011, to avert provocation and public disturbances all six, both pro- and anti-Legionnaire Day events were once again disallowed.
 Nonetheless, around 1,000 people went on the procession and approximately 100 protested against it.

 2012–present

 In 2012, around 2,000 people took part in the procession and 1,200 police officers were employed to maintain order in Riga.
-Prime Minister Valdis Dombrovskis called for coalition ministers from National Alliance not to participate in the events, warning that otherwise they might lose their minister positions.
+Prime Minister Valdis Dombrovskis called for coalition ministers from the National Alliance not to participate in the events, warning that otherwise they might lose their ministerial positions.
 Three people were detained; one for displaying fascist symbols, one for displaying Soviet symbols and one for disturbing the work of police officers.